 - Slow Cooker Honey Garlic Chicken

-- 1 lb skinless boneless chicken thighs halved
+- 1 pound skinless boneless chicken thighs halved

-- 2 tbsp Chinese cooking wine or Mirin or dry sherry
+- 2 tablespoons Chinese cooking wine or Mirin or dry sherry

 - 1 garlic clove minced